NMITE Privacy Notice - Donors and Supporters

 Upon the signing of a non-disclosure agreement, approved volunteers may be given access to your Data.
 This access will be for a specific purpose, and for a time-limited period only, and will be monitored at all times by authorised NMITE staff).
 Sensitive personal data will not, under any circumstances, be shared with volunteers.

-Unless required or permitted to do so by law, we will not otherwise share, sell or distribute any of the information you provide to us without your consent.
+We will not otherwise share, sell or distribute any of the information you provide to us without your consent, unless required or permitted to do so by law.

 7) Your rights